 Digital Media offers a Specialized Honours Bachelor of Arts with two streams: Digital Media Development and Digital Media Arts.
 As well, a minor in Computational Arts and Technology is open to students from across the University.

-Digital Media BA students, whether they are enrolled through the Faculty of Fine Arts or the Lassonde School of Engineering, take a common set of required courses.
+Digital Media BA students, whether they are enrolled through the School of the Arts, Media, Performance and Design or the Lassonde School of Engineering, take a common set of required courses.